tryonlinux/Precious-Metals-Inventory-sn/README.md

 - [ ] Publish to listed.to
 - [ ] Ability to edit locations
 - [ ] API call to get spot price on either editor load or button click
+- [ ] Add card for purchasedSpotPrice over purchased price
+- [ ] Validators on inventory item to make sure everything is legit

 ## Build/Modify